 After discussing Microsoft and Sony, let’s close out your E3 2012 wishes and predictions with Nintendo.
 Out of the three console manufacturers, Nintendo has the most to lose or gain at E3 2012.
 It’s the only company showing new hardware — the Wii U. After massive success with the Nintendo DS and Wii, Nintendo’s recent…

 May keeps rolling along with several interesting videogame releases.
 Fans of action-RPGs and giant dragons (as opposed to the baby dragons currently on Game of Thrones) will want to check out Dragon’s Dogma.
 If gunplay is more your thing then Ghost Recon: Future Soldier should have you covered.
 Sorcery is a PlayStation Move game that got a lot of attention (good and bad) at E3 2011.
-Lastly, Men in Black: Alien Crisis is the videogame companion for the third installment of the Will Smith movie franchise (actually going … continued
+Lastly, Men in Black: Alien Crisis is the videogame companion for the third installment of the Will Smith movie franchise (actually going to a screening today, btw).

 Here’s a trio of high-res parody renders Warner Bros.
 Interactive sent out to promote the upcoming LEGO Batman 2: DC Super Heroes.
 The LEGO versions of Catwoman, Joker, and Robin are obviously a nod to the outstanding Batman Arkham City.
 With more than 50 characters rumored to be playable, LEGO Batman 2 is a comic-book nerds dream!
 The rumored roster includes Batman, Nightwing, Robin, Batgirl, Green Lantern, Superman, Flash, Martian Manhunter, Aquaman, Hawkgirl, Cyborg, Katana, Shazam, Zatanna, and Wonder Woman.